awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

-Create an AWSProvider.java singleton class
+Create an AWSProvider.java Singleton Class
 ------------------------------------------

 In our sample, all access to AWS is consolidated into a singleton class